 The purpose of this proposed overlay district is to allow some flexibility in use of residentially zoned properties in the Main Street corridor from Juniper St. to Kelley Rd., while in return requiring preservation of important architectural features that create the historic and visual appeal of this entry into Orono.
 Following public meetings in September and March, the current draft limits the additional use to office uses.

 Main Street Office Overlay District:

 The Town Council has referred the most recent draft to the Planning Board for public hearing and a recommendation.
-The tentative date for the hearing is Wed., May 17, 7 p.m.
-Corridor property owners will receive notice as that date approaches.
+The Public Hearing was held on May 17, 2017 with a recommendation by the Planning Board to table and keep open the proposal until the June 21, 2017 Planning Board Meeting.
 The most recent draft (with a one-page summary) can be downloaded here, along with Parts A and B of the Design Guide on which the design standards are based.

-- Proposed Amendment to Land Use Ordinance Establishing Main St. Overlay District
+- Proposed Amendment to Land Use Ordinance Establishing Main St. Office Overlay District

 - Main St. Corridor Design Guide Part A--Architectural Styles

 - Main St. Corridor Design Guide Part B--Architectural Features

 The Planning and Economic Development Office provides Orono with comprehensive land-use planning services and advises the Planning Board and Town Council on all development matters.
 We welcome the opportunity to help applicants and citizens understand requirements for moving through local subdivision and site plan reviews.